-Figure 13: Face skewness $(d_s/|\mathbf{d}x|)$ , as defined in eqn.
-36) as a function of geodesic distance to the centre of the refined region for the X2 and X4 meshes of 2,562 cells calculated after convergence of the Monge-Ampère solution.
-This mesh is insensitive to the calculation of $\nabla{\nu}\phi$ but is no longer exactly equidistributed because the cell areas change a little (locally) when the Voronoi tesselation is calculated (fig 16).
+Fig. 13.
+Face skewness $(d_s/|\mathbf{d}x|)$, as defined in eqn.
+(36)) as a function of geodesic distance to the centre of the refined region for the X2 and X4 meshes of 2562 cells.

+The problem with the large stencil calculation of $\nabla_v \phi$ is that convergence is slowed and orthogonality is only reduced a little (Fig. 15).
+Therefore it is necessary to consider the Voronoi tessellation of the cell centres (final row of Fig. 14).
+This modification does not affect the convergence since the Voronoi tessellation is calculated after convergence of the Monge-Ampère solution.
+This mesh is insensitive to the calculation of $\nabla_v \phi$ but is no longer exactly equidistributed because the cell areas change a little (locally) when the Voronoi tessellation is calculated (Fig. 16).
 However these area changes are very small and simply smooth out the curve where the monitor function flattens out into the coarse region.
-Fig 16 also shows that the Voronoi version is more orthogonal than the large stencil version, the anisotropy is similar and the skewness is increased.
+Fig. 16 also shows that the Voronoi version is more orthogonal than the large stencil version, the anisotropy is similar and the skewness is increased.
 However, the connectivity may be changed slightly.